Section 179 deduction: does my vehicle qualify?

 Talk with our Small Business-Certified experts in person or online

 The Internal Revenue Service (IRS) breaks down the list of vehicles that qualify for Section 179 deduction into three primary groups: Light, Heavy, and Other.
 The allowable deduction differs for each group and may be increased annually by the IRS to account for inflation.
-This post will cover Section 179 vehicles for 2023, specifically.
+This post will cover specifically Section 179 vehicles for 2024.

 • Any vehicle with a manufacturer’s gross vehicle weight rating (GVWR) under 6,000 pounds (3 tons).